Valentine's Day Safety Tips

 Remember that cats are great at climbing and may climb high to investigate your flowers.
 Try to keep flowers in a room where your pet doesn't go.

 At OSCAR, we care about your pets as much as you do.
 We provide nutritionally balanced diets for your cats and dogs.
-Why not treat your pet this Valentine’s Day and start your OSCAR journey with a £5 Starter Pack?
+Why not treat your pet this Valentine’s Day and start your OSCAR journey with a £5 Starter Pack for cats or a £5 Starter Pack for dogs?